CleanCut/shell_cmds/ReadMe.md

 Rust port of Apple's [shell_cmds](https://opensource.apple.com/source/shell_cmds/shell_cmds-198/)
 =================================

 Port Apple's shell commands from C to Rust.
+Mostly just for the fun of it.

 Contributing
 ============